 Which States Have Reciprocal Agreements?

-As of 2015, those states are Iowa, Indiana, Illinois, Kentucky, New Jersey, Ohio, Maryland, Minnesota, Michigan, Montana, North Dakota, Virginia, West Virginia, Pennsylvania, District of Columbia, and Wisconsin.
+As of 2018, those states are Arizona, Iowa, Indiana, Illinois, Kentucky, New Jersey, Ohio, Maryland, Minnesota, Michigan, Montana, North Dakota, Virginia, West Virginia, Pennsylvania, District of Columbia, and Wisconsin.

 What's the Best Way to Approach Reciprocal Agreements?